 Do you have questions about the Student Assistance Program (SAP)?

-Call Heather Graham, Pupil Personnel Worker for HCPSS (410-313-6652) or Mary Ann Warnke, Adolescent Services Supervisor at HCHD (410-313-6281).
+For more information, please visit the HCPSS Mental Health and Wellness Resources page or contact the Student Services team at the student’s school.
 Please remember that use of tobacco, alcohol, and other drugs by students is illegal and a violation of school policy.

 If a student is caught in possession or under the influence of any of these substances at school or at any school-related event, disciplinary and legal action will follow.
 The Student Assistance Program seeks to prevent these steps by identifying and helping students early.
 Click here to download a SAP Referral Form.